 The Dean of Students office has an emergency assistance grants program available to students.
 Learn more about these grants and fill out the contact form on their website.

-Due to Governor Northam’s stay at home order issued on March 30, the VT Engage office is physically closed until further notice.
+As of August 3, our office is physically open, but we encourage potential visitors to call or email us to schedule an appointment.
 Our team can be reached at 540-231-9798 or firstname.lastname@example.org during regular business hours (Monday – Friday, 8 a.m. – 5 p.m.)

 Our list of program managers for our most frequently inquired about programs is below.